 The employment officer cannot enter into an agreement if s/he does not accept that the proposed agreement meets the availability for and actively seeking work conditions.
 In these circumstances, the employment officer can refer the proposed Jobseeker’s agreement to a decision maker for determination.

 Where a person thinks it is unreasonable to be asked to comply with the terms of the agreement, s/he can ask for the proposed Jobseeker’s agreement to be referred to a decision maker for determination.

 The decision maker must make a decision within fourteen days of the agreement being referred unless to do so would be impracticable.
 Either the person or the employment officer can ask for this decision to be revised or superseded by a different decision maker.

 If the person is dissatisfied with the determination made by the decision maker, s/he may appeal to an appeal tribunal within one month of the date of notification of the decision.
-The DSD interprets this as the date the letter was posted.
+The Department for Communities (DfC - previously DSD) interprets this as the date the letter was posted.

 If still dissatisfied, then the person can appeal on a point of law to a Social Security Commissioner.

 1.3.1 Varying a Jobseeker's agreement

 A person may vary the Jobseeker’s agreement in agreement with the employment officer.
 Any variation must be in writing, agreed and signed by both parties.